-After all IP addresses are set via DHCP and an all-nets route is added, the connection to the Internet is configured but no traffic can flow to or from the Internet since there is no IP rule defined that allows it.
-As was done in the previous option (A) above, we must therefore define an IP rule that will allow traffic from the source network G1_net and source interface G1 to flow to the destination network all-nets and the destination interface G2.
+After all IP addresses are set via DHCP and an all-nets route is added, the connection to the Internet is configured but no traffic can flow to or from the Internet since there is no IP rule set entry defined that allows it.
+As was done in the previous option (A) above, we must therefore define a rule set entry that will allow traffic from the source network $G1_net$ and source interface G1 to flow to the destination network all-nets and the destination interface G2.